mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 # Use Case <a name="usecase"/>
 This Anypoint Template should serve as a foundation for setting an online bi-directional synchronization of products/materials between Salesforce and SAP.
-Everytime there is a new product/material or a change in an already existing one in Salesforce or SAP instance, the template will fetch it and send it as IDoc to SAP or Salesforce respectively to update product/material there.
+Every time there is a new product/material or a change in an already existing one in Salesforce or SAP instance, the template will fetch it and send it as IDoc to SAP or Salesforce respectively to update product/material there.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt the integration to your requirements.